Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 The data is currently stored in an Azure SQL database, flat files, APIs, and logs.

-You need to organize the data into a format that can be used as a knowledge source in Copilot Studio.
+**You need to organize the data into a format that can be used as a knowledge source in Copilot Studio**.

 What should you include in the solution?